Vacumeren

 Method 4: Use gravity

-What can you vacuum seal in this way?
+What can you vacuum seal this way?

-Using the methods we have described above, you can now vacuum pack the following moist foods without any problems.
+Using the methods we described above, you can now vacuum pack the following moist foods without any problems.

 • Soups